China says Vietnam efforts to rope in others on spat will fail

-BEIJING (Reuters) - China’s foreign ministry said on Monday Vietnam’s efforts to garner support over a territorial dispute in the South China Sea would fail, a day after Southeast Asian leaders meeting for a regional summit in Myanmar refrained from criticizing Beijing.
+BEIJING (Reuters) - China’s foreign ministry said Vietnam’s efforts to garner support over a territorial dispute in the South China Sea would fail, a day after South East Asian leaders meeting for a regional summit in Myanmar refrained from criticizing Beijing.

 Tensions rose in the resource-rich South China Sea last week after China positioned a giant oil rig in an area also claimed by Vietnam.
 Each country accused the other of ramming its ships near the disputed Paracel Islands.

-“The facts prove that Vietnam is trying to rope in other parties and put pressure on China, (but) will not achieve its aims,” China’s foreign ministry spokeswoman Hua Chunying told a daily news conference.
+“The facts prove that Vietnam is trying to rope in other parties and put pressure on China, (but) will not achieve its aims,” China’s foreign ministry spokeswoman Hua Chunying told a daily news conference on Monday.

 “We hope that Vietnam can see the situation clearly, calmly face up to reality, and stop harassing the Chinese operations.”